 Another method of painting is called inokop in Russian.
-These are thin delicate lines painted nearly parallel to one another from the silki.
+These thin and delicate lines are painted nearly parallel to one another from the silki.

-Once you have completed painting the gold, you will notice that it does not gleam like gold, but appears rather dull.
-To make the gold shine you must burnish it.
-Take the Agate burnisher and rub the gold using moderate pressure, but not too much so as to rub off the gold.
-After burnishing the gold begins to gleam.
+Once you have completed painting the gold, you will notice that it does not gleam like gold but appears rather dull.
+To make the gold shine, you must burnish it.
+Take the Agate burnisher and rub the gold with moderate pressure, but not too much to rub off the gold.
+After burnishing, the gold begins to gleam.

 Fig. 16.
 Detail of the finished icon with gold

 1. Evgeniï Trubetskoï, Theology of Color (Crestwood, New York: St. Vladimir’s Seminary Press, 1976).

 2. An example of assiste on the garments of Christ can be seen in the icon Christ Enthroned in Glory by Andrei Rublev, 1400–1410, in the collection of the Tretyakov Gallery, Inv.
 No. 22124.

 3. This method of using assiste can be seen in the icon the Six Feast Days of the Week (Shestodnev or Hexameron), Moscow School, in the Tretyakov Gallery collection Inv.
 No. 12058.